Hypersonic Technology Demonstrator Vehicle: Flight testing

 In 2016, it was announced that the vehicle will be tested by December 2016.
 In early 2019, the vehicle was cleared for tests and was expected to be tested in same year.

 On 12 June 2019, it was tested from Abdul Kalam Island by the Defence Research and Development Organisation.
 With the scramjet engine, it can cruise at Mach 6.
-It was test-fired from launch pad number-4 of Integrated Test Range (ITR) at the Abdul Kalam Island in the Balasore district of Odisha at 11:27 IST.
+It was test-fired from Launch Complex-4 of Integrated Test Range (ITR) at the Abdul Kalam Island in the Balasore district of Odisha at 11:27 IST.
 According to some unconfirmed reports, the test was a partial success since, allegedly, the Agni-I ballistic carrier vehicle on which the HSTDV was to receive its altitude boost didn't complete the mission.
 This was supposedly due to ‘weight issues’.
 The rumours however, were unconfirmed.
 According to the official statement by the Ministry of Defence, “the missile was successfully launched” and the data collected will be analysed to “validate critical technologies”.

+On 7 September 2020 DRDO successfully tested the scramjet powered Hypersonic Technology Demonstrator Vehicle (HSTDV).
+Cruise vehicle was launched at 11:03 IST from Integrated Test Range Launch Complex IV at Abdul Kalam Island atop a solid booster.
+At 30 km altitude payload fairing separated, followed by separation of HSTDV cruise vehicle, air-intake opening, fuel injection and auto-ignition.
+After sustaining hypersonic combustion for 20 seconds, cruise vehicle achieved velocity of nearly 2 km/s.
+A ship was also deployed in the Bay of Bengal to study the missile trajectory.
+The missile's scramjet engine performed in a "text book manner."
+This test flight validated aerodynamic configuration of vehicle, ignition and sustained combustion of scramjet engine at hypersonic flow, separation mechanisms and characterised thermo-structural materials.
+The HSTDV is set to serve as the building block for next-generation hypersonic cruise missiles.